Many of you have asked similar questions before, and it’s time for me to address this with a detailed post.

 Lastly, there are also a large group of candidates taking the exam in the hope to find a job in the US.
 Some are even told that CMA can land you a visa and a job right away.

 Please don’t believe in those nonsense.
-In order to work in the US, most people need the H1B visa which is very hard to get.
+In order to work in the US, most people need the H1B visa which is very hard to get (It is hard even before Trump became president).
 The most natural and easiest path is to arrange an internal transfer through your current employer.
-This is only possible if this company has a regional office or headquarters in the US (and that you have great track record in the company).
+This is only possible if this company has a regional office or headquarters in the US, and that you have an excellent track record in the company.
 You can’t really land a job out of the blue in another country unless you have an amazingly unique skill set or amazingly strong network that leads you to that job.

 This goes back to my point of looking for US-headquartered, manufacturing based fortune 500 companies in your area.